 How soon do I need to register to reserve a space for my child?
 This is the toughest question we get because we have no idea.
 Some camps and dates fill very quickly, while some may have spaces available up to the start date.
 We recommend that you register as soon as possible.
 Since we offer the option to deposit your payment the month prior to the camp start date, if you elect our deferred payment plan, there is no reason to wait.
 Register early to reserve your child a space!

-What is the difference between a 3-hour per day camp and a 7-hour per day camp?
+What is the difference between a 3-hour per day, a 7-hour per day and a Virtual camp?
 We will cover the same material, but with the 7-hour camp, we are able to go into topics and experiments in more depth.
 We will also do more activities in the 7-hour camp.
+Virtual camps have a theme for the week and different activites in the morning (9 am or 10:30am) and afternoons (1pm or 2:30pm) each day.

 Is payment due in full when I register?
 Yes.
 However, you can select from 2 different payment options.
 You can have us deposit your payment in full (within 2 weeks of registering) or you can elect our deferred payment plan.
 With our deferred plan, we will charge your credit card or deposit your checks on the 15th of the month preceding your desired camp date.
 (For example: If you sign up on February 1st for a camp that starts on July 6th, your credit card will be charged on June 15th.)
 If you are paying by check you can send in separate checks for each month.
 If you send in only one check, it will be deposited the month prior to your first scheduled camp.